 As the picture and page quote show, Gunnery Sergeant Hartmann from the film Full Metal Jacket (played, of course, by The Master himself, R. Lee Ermey).
 Deconstructed in the sense that Hartmann is a demonstrable failure as a drill sergeant: he entirely fails to notice one of his trainees is undergoing an obvious mental breakdown until it is too late, and then gets himself killed in a very stupid manner by trying to abuse and provoke even further the visibly twitching trainee fondling the loaded rifle... instead of simply turning around and leaving to fetch the MPs before the crazy man with the gun noticed he was there.

 R. Lee Ermey, the actor who played Hartmann, was a Drill Sergeant Nasty in real life.
 He was originally hired as a consultant for Full Metal Jacket, but Kubrick decided to use him instead of the actor they had hired after, the story goes, he put together a tape of himself demonstrating what sorts of tirades the character might be expected to dish out—fifteen minutes long, while being pelted with tennis balls and rotten oranges, one take, with no repetition (of complete phrases, anyway).
-However he did note that Drill Instructors aren't allowed to even touch the recruits and that if anyone tried half the crap that he did in the movie they would be Court Martialled.
+However, Ermey noted that DIs aren't allowed to even touch the recruits anymore.
+If anyone tried half the crap that Hartmann did, they would be court martialed, even when Ermey was in the Marines.

 Hoo boy, Cadet Captain Stone goes beyond the call of duty with this in Cadet Kelly.